danedwardsdeveloper/simple-order--portfolio/Journal.md

 -  Organised CSS
 -  Created email templates barrel
 -  Worked on /user-flows page that serves as a visual global to-do list
+-  Filled out user flows data.
+Everything seems much more manageable now!
+-  Also started using Jira, which seems cool